philbooth/bfj/README.md

 large JSON strings
 or stringify
 large JavaScript data sets,
-it makes sense
-to do so asynchronously
-rather than
-monopolising
-the event loop.
+it monopolises the event loop
-BFJ implements
-those asynchronous functions.
+and can lead to out-of-memory exceptions.
+BFJ implements asynchronous functions and uses pre-allocated fixed-length arrays to try and alleviate those issues.

 ## What functions does it implement?

-Seven functions
+Eight functions
 are exported.

-Three are
+Four are
 concerned with
 parsing, or
 turning JSON strings